top of page

 St. John regularly holds morning prayer in the Atrium Chapel Monday through Thursday at 9:00am.
 Join us in person or online on Facebook (no account required).

 Evening prayer is held on Wednesdays at 4:30pm, also in the Atrium Chapel.
 You are most welcome to join us.
+During Holy Week, we will have evening prayer every day.

 Devotional Guide:

-Available Beginning Monday, February 12
+Booklets Available Beginning Monday, March 3

 Lenten Learning Series:

-Tuesdays in Lent at 5:00pm in the Wilderness Room
+5:00pm in the Wilderness Room

 dancingsaints-portion.png